georgelza/Polaris_Pg_Flink/README.md

 - Run our data generation utilizing [Shadowtraffic](https://docs.shadowtraffic.io), providing us with a data stream into a PostgreSQL datastore, which we will CDC source and move around.

+## NOTES

+Take note of the `s3a://` usage when referring to our MinIO Object store locations.
+This is defined in our:

+- `Docker-compose.yaml` file for the Jobmanager and Taskmanager service configuration.

+- `Docker-compose.yaml` file for the polaris-setup service configuration.

+- In the Apache Flink configuration file as part of the `fs.s3a.*` parameters, (se: `<Project root>/devlab/conf/config.yaml`)

+- Part of our Apache Flink Container build, (see: `<Project root>/infrastructure/flink/Dockerfile`), we create `FLINK_HOME/conf/core-site.xml` where we specify our s3 configuraiton and credentials.

+- Our Apache Flink catalog create, where we specifu we will be using a REST based catalog (see: `<Project root>/devlab/creFlinkFlows/1.1.creCat.sql`)

 ## Building and Running the environment

 You're reading this file, under this directory is our `devlab`, `infrastructure` and `shadowtraffic` sub directories.